Courela23/aws-user-groups/README.md

 <h2> What is Sysmon ? </h2> Sysmon (System Monitor) is a Windows system service that logs detailed system activity, such as process creation and network connections.
 Organizations use Sysmon to detect and investigate security incidents by configuring rules to specify which events to log.
 These logs are then analyzed with SIEM tools to identify and respond to suspicious activities.
 Sysmon is installed on individual Windows endpoints, such as desktops, laptops, and servers, as part of an organization's security measures, either during the setup of new endpoints or when enhancing existing security infrastructure.
 <h2> Overview</h2>

-  1. Install Sysmon
+  1. Install Sysmon.
-  2. Run an Encoded PowerShell Scripts (Check the Wazuh-SIEM to see if an alert was generated)
+  2. Run an Encoded PowerShell Scripts (Check the Wazuh-SIEM to see if an alert was generated).
-  3. Modify RunOnce Registry Key (Check the Wazuh-SIEM to see if an alert was generated)
+  3. Modify RunOnce Registry Key (Check the Wazuh-SIEM to see if an alert was generated).

 <h2> Installing Sysmon (windows 10)</h2>